Stonesfield

 Stonesfield is a village and civil parish about 5 mi north of Witney in Oxfordshire, and about 10 miles (17 km) north-west of Oxford.
 The village is on the crest of an escarpment.
 The parish extends mostly north and north-east of the village, in which directions the land rises gently and then descends to the River Glyme at Glympton and Wootton about 3 mi to the north-east.
 South of Stonesfield, below the escarpment, is the River Evenlode which touches the southern edge of the parish.
-At the centre of Stonesfield stands the 13th-century church of St James the Great as well as a Wesleyan chapel, Stonesfield Methodist Church, slightly further west.
+At the centre of Stonesfield stands the 13th-century church of St James the Great as well as a Methodist chapel, Stonesfield Methodist Church, slightly further west.
 The village is known for Stonesfield slate, a form of Cotswold stone mined particularly as a roofing stone and also a rich source of fossils.
 The architecture in Stonesfield features many old Cotswold stone properties roofed with locally mined slate along with some late 20th-century buildings and several properties under construction.
 The 2011 Census recorded the parish's population as 1,527.